dos-group/vessim/docs/index.md

 ## How Vessim Works

-Vessim can simulate local energy systems (we call them "microgrids") that combine computing equipment with renewable energy sources and batteries.
+Vessim simulates local energy systems called **microgrids** that combine computing equipment with renewable energy sources, controllable resources like batteries, and a connection to the public grid.

 ![Vessim Overview](assets/vessim_overview.png)

 In the diagram, all hexagons represent a distinct [Mosaik](https://mosaik.offis.de) component which can be either simulated or real (software-in-the-loop).
 Vessim has the following core components:

-- **Actors** (red): Energy consumers and producers
+- **Actors** (red): Exogenous energy consumers and producers whose power output is determined by an underlying [Signal](tutorials/2_signals_and_datasets.md).
     - Computing systems (servers, workstations, etc.) that consume power
     - Renewable sources (solar panels, wind turbines) that produce power
-    - Both can be based on other simulators, historical traces, or real-life input from power meters
+    - Signals can be static, based on historical traces, or fed from real-time sources like Prometheus

-- **Energy Storage** (gray): From batteries to hydrogen storage
-    - Batteries that store excess renewable energy for later use
-    - Vessim already implements analytical models for realistic Li-ion battery modeling
-    - Configurable charging/discharging policies based on your strategy

-- **Controller** (yellow): Enable logging, monitoring, REST APIs, and custom control strategies
+    At each simulation step, the **Grid** sums all actor powers to compute the **power delta** — the net surplus or deficit of the microgrid.

+- **Dispatchables** (gray): Controllable energy resources whose power output is managed by a **Dispatch Policy**.
+    - The most common dispatchable is a battery, but anything with a controllable power setpoint (diesel generators, hydrogen electrolyzers, etc.) can be modeled as a `Dispatchable`.
+    - Vessim ships with two battery models: `SimpleBattery` (ideal, capacity-based) and `ClcBattery` (a realistic lithium-ion model based on [Kazhamiaka et al., 2019](https://doi.org/10.1186/s42162-019-0070-6)).
+    - The **Dispatch Policy** decides how to distribute the power delta across dispatchables.
+The default policy charges batteries when there is excess power and discharges them during deficits.
+Any remaining imbalance is exchanged with the public grid.
+You can implement custom policies for more advanced strategies (e.g., charging only when the grid is clean).

+- **Controllers** (yellow): Observe and interact with the simulation at every step.
-    - Loggers can track the energy system state and carbon emissions over time in memory or, e.g., in a CSV file
+    - Built-in loggers (`MemoryLogger`, `CsvLogger`) record the full microgrid state over time
-    - REST APIs can provide real-time visibility and control over the simulated energy system
+    - The `Api` controller exposes a REST API for real-time monitoring and control
-    - You can implement custom control strategies to e.g. schedule computing workloads based on energy availability
+    - You can implement custom controllers to, e.g., adjust dispatch policy parameters based on grid carbon intensity